ilsilfverskiold/langchainjs-aws-service/README.md

       - langchainAPIKey
     ```

-- I've set the usage plan of these endpoints, be sure to change them accordingly.
+- I've set the usage plan of these endpoints, be sure to change it accordingly.

     ```YAML
     apiGateway: